-Building Love Maps: It does not seem to matter whether couples have been cohabiting for a decade or are fresh faced 20-somethings – they still manage to update their love maps by going through the Love Map Card Deck.
+It does not seem to matter whether couples cohabited for a decade or are fresh-faced 20-somethings.
+They still manage to update their love maps by going through the Love Map Card Deck.
 I host a weekly small group of premarital couples and use the Love Map Card Deck to play the “Newlywed” game.
 Questions that stumped couples this week were: What is your partner’s social security number? and What is your partner’s secret ambition?
 Do you know the answers to these questions?

-Practice Good Communication Skills: From the very beginning, I start building on the necessary skills for good communication, leading up to mastery of the stress reducing conversation.
+From the very beginning, I start building on the necessary skills for good communication, leading up to mastery of the stress-reducing conversation.
 Key components to good communication are:

 - Listen without offering advice or trying to solve your partner’s problems.